 4. Try CBD

 “CBD offers fantastic potential in terms of releasing muscle tension and helping you relax,” says Dr. Kerklaan.
-The Dr. Kerklaan Natural CBD Sleep Cream also contains melatonin, which is known as your sleep hormone and is absorbed through the skin along with CBD.
+The Dr. Kerklaan Natural CBD Sleep Cream also contains melatonin, which is known as your sleep hormone and is absorbed through the skin along with the potential benefits of CBD.
 “The cream can be a great part of any sleep ritual,” he continues, which brings us to…

 5. Have a pre-sleep ritual